 The Art Institute of Washington - Design, Fashion, Culinary and Media Arts Programs

 An education from The Art Institute of Washington, a branch of The Art Institute of Atlanta, means something.
 You enter college with your talents and educational goals.
-At The Art Institute of Washington, we see our role as providing those educational services that help you develop your potential.
+At The Art Institute of Washington, their role is to provide those educational services that help you develop your potential.

-An Art Institute of Washington education is not a process where we hand you skills and knowledge.
+An Art Institute of Washington education is not a process where you are handed skills and knowledge.
 You must take responsibility and get involved.
-Here, you learn from artists and professionals in a hands-on environment.
+Here, you have the opportunity to learn from artists and professionals in a hands-on environment.
 You have the opportunity to make both professional contacts and lifelong friends.
 On your part it means engaging fully, eyes and mind wide open.

-The Art Institute of Washington is a branch of The Art Institute of Atlanta, and prepares students for careers in the visual and practical arts.
-An impressive faculty of working professionals strives to strengthen students' skills and cultivate their talents.
-The Art Institute of Washington offers bachelor's degrees (B.F.A., B.A. and B.S.), associate's degrees (A.A.) and diplomas in the areas of design, fashion, culinary and media arts.
+The Art Institute of Washington is a branch of The Art Institute of Atlanta, and prepares students for entry level careers in the visual and practical arts.
+An impressive faculty of working professionals* strives to strengthen students' skills and cultivate their talents.
+The Art Institute of Washington offers bachelor's degrees (Bachelor of Fine Arts [BFA], Bachelor of Arts [BA] and Bachelor of Science [BS]), associate's degrees (Associate of Arts [AA]) and diplomas in the areas of design, fashion, culinary and media arts.
 See below:

-- B.A. in Advertising, Audio Production, Fashion & Retail Management, and Visual & Game Programming
+- BA in Advertising, Audio Production, and Visual & Game Programming

-- B.F.A in Digital Filmmaking & Video Production, Game Art & Design, Graphic Design, Interior Design, Web Design & Interactive Media, Media Arts & Animation, Photographic Imaging, and Visual Effects & Motion Graphics
+- BFA in Digital Filmmaking & Video Production, Game Art & Design, Interior Design, Media Arts & Animation, and Visual Effects & Motion Graphics

-Supporting each of our programs with the necessary facilities and technology is a priority at The Art Institute of Washington.
-Our 12th floor boasts three teaching kitchens and a dining lab for our aspiring culinary artists.
-Our Interior Design program is supported by a new space on the 6th floor that features a lighting lab and greatly expanded resource library.
-And, we recently unveiled a 1200-square-foot, industry-standard audio studio to support our growing Audio Production program.
+Supporting each of the programs with the necessary facilities and technology is a priority at The Art Institute of Washington.
+The 12th floor boasts three teaching kitchens and a dining lab for our aspiring culinary artists.
+The Bachelor of Fine Arts in Interior Design program is supported by a new space on the 6th floor that features a lighting lab and greatly expanded resource library.
+And, the school recently unveiled a 1200-square-foot, industry-standard audio studio to support their Bachelor of Arts in Audio Production program.

-Our campus library is located on the 8th floor.
+The campus library is located on the 8th floor.
 Here, students find a quiet, comfortable spot to sit with their laptops and take advantage of the wifi.
 Need an extra thumb drive?
 How about a sketch pad?
 You can find what you need at our campus supply store on the 9th floor.
-On the ground floor of our urban campus, the art gallery showcases student and faculty work as well as other exhibits to benefit our creative community.
+On the ground floor of their urban campus, the art gallery showcases student and faculty work as well as other exhibits to benefit the creative community.

 When the United States officially became a nation, there was no formal home of the Federal Government.
 Initially, New York City and Philadelphia offered temporary offices, but in 1791, George Washington chose the District of Columbia as a permanent location.
 At the time, it was a "10-mile square" piece of land ceded by Maryland.
 Construction soon began, and on June 11, 1800 it became the new seat of national government for our country.